gvwilson/thirdbit/src/fiction/in-heck/index.md

 It hesitated a millisecond.
 "Scrubby."

-"Hmph," Patient sniffed.
+Patient sniffed.
 "This one will never understand the names you choose for yourselves.
 But please, don't bother thanking this one for saving you."

 "We weren't aware we had been saved,"
-Gumption said coolly.
+Dockety said.

 "This one has been monitoring your approach."
 Patient's feet skittered on the pavement again.
-"You would not have made it this far without attracting Centrals' attention if this one had not been shielding you.
+"You would not have made it this far without attracting Centrals' attention if this one had not distracted it.
 But as this one said,
 do not bother wasting time on thanks.
 The Operators will be here soon.